DarXSouls/Nbody/README.md

 ## 🙏 Acknowledgements

 This work was conducted at the **School of Physics and Astronomy, Cardiff University**.
 The initial codebase for the N-body integration was adapted from routines provided by **Dr. Paul Clark**.
-Additional project input was provided by **Adon Varghese**.

-> *Note: My supervisor did not respond to recent inquiries, but their initial guidance during the project is acknowledged with gratitude.*
+The initial guidance during the project is acknowledged with gratitude.

 ## 📜 License